 The Town of Wilmington has one fire station, staffed by a full time Fire Chief and volunteer members.
 The volunteer base of the fire department has been undermined by an aging and retiring force, with insufficient success in drawing a new volunteer force.
 The town is developing outreach efforts, including working with Hermitage Corporation, to strengthen the volunteer force.
-With surrounding towns experiencing similar volunteer shortages, the long term viability of an all-volunteer force and divided fire departments seems questionable.
+With surrounding towns experiencing similar volunteer shortages, the long term viability of an all-volunteer force and independent divided fire departments seems questionable.

-The firehouse is located on Beaver Street in Wilmington, close to the High School.
-It is a member of the Keene Mutual Aid System and approved by the Vermont Fire Underwriters.
+The firehouse is located on Beaver Street in Wilmington, close to the former High School building.
+The Wilmington Fire Department is a member of the Keene Mutual Aid System and approved by the Vermont Fire Underwriters.
 It houses three fire pumpers, a heavy duty rescue truck, boat, snowmobile, and ATV with recovery sled.
 The fire department handles fire and emergency medical rescue support for Wilmington, Somerset, and Searsburg.